Myrmecocystus mexicanus: Eusociality

 M. mexicanus like many ants, wasps and bees, is a eusocial insect species.
 Eusocial insects are characterized by distinct caste systems, where some individuals breed and most individuals are sterile helpers, and overlapping generations so mother, adult offspring and immature offspring are all living at the same time.
 In a eusocial colony, an individual is assigned a specialized caste before they become reproductively mature, which makes them behaviorally (and sometimes physiologically) distinct from other castes.
 The honey pot ants exhibit all of these characteristics within a colony: a queen and males make up the reproductive caste, and the rest of the individuals are sterile female workers.

 Colony life cycle

 Among other ant species, in degraded grassland in southern Arizona, the M. mexicanus colonies average a life span of 8.9 years and have a maximum life span of 23 years.

 Reproduction

 Only two castes in the colony reproduce, the queens and the males.
 Workers are sterile and tend to the queen and brood.
 Mating occurs during nuptial flights, where winged queens and males swarm outside the nest.

 Prenuptial activity

-The reproductives (winged queens and males) emerge from preexisting nests several days prior to nuptial flights, and are encouraged back into the nest by workers.
-Some reproductives die after not returning to their nest.
+The reproductives (winged virgin queens and males) start emerging from their native nest several days prior to nuptial flights, but are encouraged back into the nest by workers.
+Some reproductives die prior to flying off after not returning to their nest.
 Hours before the nuptial flight, queens, males and workers emerge from the nest and swarm around the entrance hole.
-Workers will even nip at queens on the ground to encourage them to take flight.
+Workers will then even nip at queens on the ground to encourage them to take flight.